MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 }
 ```

 Your code should preform the commands in this dictionary.
-You should try to stop the command from running if it the value is 0.

 ## Exercise 3.2

 In this exercise we will expand our code from the last assignment.
-We will preform some error handling so the drone does not crash into the ground.
+You will preform some error handling so the drone does not crash into the ground.
+You should also stop the drone from running if the value is 0.